ga-wdi-lessons/cs-algorithms/README.md

 ## Computer Science (5 minutes, 0:05)

+> "Computer science is a discipline that involves the understanding and design of computers and computational processes.
+In its most general form it is concerned with the understanding of information transfer and transformation.
+Particular interest is placed on making processes efficient and endowing them with some form of intelligence.
+The discipline ranges from theoretical studies of algorithms to practical problems of implementation in terms of computational hardware and software..." ([Source](https://www.cs.mtu.edu/~john/whatiscs.html))

 How many of us find the concept or mention of computer science intimidating?

-Many think of computer science as a necessary prerequisite to do anything programming-related with a computer and *really know what you are doing*, or that knowing a certain amount of computer science is some kind of litmus test for *true programmers*.
-This attitude perhaps unnecessarily mystifies an already difficult subject and field of study, and at worst, makes the learning curve seem so steep that it is like a learning barrier.
+Many think of computer science as a necessary prerequisite to do anything programming-related with a computer and *really know what you are doing*, or that knowing a certain amount of computer science is some kind of litmus test for a *true programmer*.
+This attitude perhaps unnecessarily mystifies an already difficult subject and field of study and, at worst, makes the learning curve seem so steep that it is like a learning barrier.

 What do you already know about computer science?